kevinrichey/kwrclib/HelloWorldBook.md

 : - Prefer using `break` from loops.

 Special Enum Members
-: - First: equal to first enum in range (0)
+: - First: equal to first enum in range (usually 0).
-: - Last:  equal to last enum in range
+: - Last:  equal to last enum in range.
-: - End:   equal to last + 1
+: - End:   equal to last + 1.
+: - Count: number of enums, usually equal to End-First, can be used to allocate an array.

 Use enum values to name designated array Initializers :   `type_name  array_name[] = { [enum_a] = value, [enum_b] = value };`